umagaffney/webpage/README.md

-# My personal webpage
+# SDS 192 Final Project

-This is the README file for the source code for my personal webpage.
-It can be found at <https://whoishomer.github.io/webpage/>.
+This is the README file for the source code for my SDS 192 Final Project.
+It can be found at <https://umagaffney.github.io/webpage/>.